alex1701c/EmojiRunner/README.md

 ### Enable Shortcuts
 This project has a EmojiRunnerCommands.khotkeys file.
 This file contains two shortcuts (of course you can change them):
-- Ctrl+Alt+Space  Shows runner and favourites, if one emoji is selected it gets pasted to the current text input (demonstrated in gif)
+- Ctrl+Alt+Space  Shows only EmojiRunner and favourites, if one emoji is selected it gets pasted to the current text input (demonstrated in gif)
 - Ctrl+Alt+Shift+Space Same as above except the favourites are not shown

+These shortcuts start Krunner using qdbus.
+For example the command to launch the favourites is:
+`qdbus org.kde.krunner /App org.kde.krunner.App.querySingleRunner "emojirunner" "emoji "`

 You can import them in the System Settings module "Custom Shortcuts" by clicking on edit and then import.

-The feature to paste the emojis to the can be disabled in the config dialog.
+The feature to paste the emojis can be disabled in the config dialog.

 ![Search for emoji and paste](https://raw.githubusercontent.com/alex1701c/Screenshots/master/EmojiRunner/paste_emoji.gif)
 ### Screenshots: